giellalt/lang-chr/chr.md

 * * *
+<small>This (part of) documentation was generated from [../src/fst/stems/verbs.lexc](http://github.com/giellalt/lang-chr/blob/main/../src/fst/stems/verbs.lexc)</small>Adjectives
+Adjectives in the Cherokee language describe things.

+* * *
-<small>This (part of) documentation was generated from [../src/fst/stems/verbs.lexc](http://github.com/giellalt/lang-chr/blob/main/../src/fst/stems/verbs.lexc)</small>Numerals
+<small>This (part of) documentation was generated from [../src/fst/stems/adjectives.lexc](http://github.com/giellalt/lang-chr/blob/main/../src/fst/stems/adjectives.lexc)</small>Numerals
 Numerals in the Cherokee language are numbers.

 * * *
+<small>This (part of) documentation was generated from [../src/fst/stems/numerals.lexc](http://github.com/giellalt/lang-chr/blob/main/../src/fst/stems/numerals.lexc)</small>Nouns
+Nouns in the Cherokee language are things.

+* * *
+<small>This (part of) documentation was generated from [../src/fst/stems/nouns.lexc](http://github.com/giellalt/lang-chr/blob/main/../src/fst/stems/nouns.lexc)</small>Pronouns
+Pronouns in the Cherokee language are references to things.

+* * *
+<small>This (part of) documentation was generated from [../src/fst/stems/pronouns.lexc](http://github.com/giellalt/lang-chr/blob/main/../src/fst/stems/pronouns.lexc)</small>Prefixes
+Prefixes in the Cherokee language are bound to beginning of other words.

+* * *
-<small>This (part of) documentation was generated from [../src/fst/stems/numerals.lexc](http://github.com/giellalt/lang-chr/blob/main/../src/fst/stems/numerals.lexc)</small>
+<small>This (part of) documentation was generated from [../src/fst/stems/prefixes.lexc](http://github.com/giellalt/lang-chr/blob/main/../src/fst/stems/prefixes.lexc)</small>

 We describe here how abbreviations are in Cherokee are read out, e.g.